gaia-platform/gaia-docs/articles/getting-started-with-gaia.md

   - A virtual machine
   - A subsystem such as Windows Subsystem for Linux
 - The [clang](http://clang.org/) compiler version 8 or higher.
 - [CMake](https://cmake.org/) is the officially supported method for building Gaia applications.
-In addition, the Gaia SDK uses CMake to automate code generation from DDL and ruleset files.
+In addition, the Gaia SDK uses CMake to automate code generation from Data Definition Language (DDL) and Ruleset files.

 If you don't currently have cmake and clang installed, you can use the following commands to install them: